-Pope accepts resignation of US bishop who failed to report abuse
+Pope accepts resignation of U.S. bishop over abuse

 Vatican City — Pope Francis on Tuesday accepted the resignation of a U.S. bishop who pleaded guilty to failing to report a suspected child abuser, in the first known case of a pope taking action against a bishop for covering up for a guilty priest.